yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apip_relnotes.md

 * Upgrading from previous API Portal Docker image is not supported.
 * This update is not available as a virtual appliance or as a managed service on Axway Cloud.

+## Important changes

+It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update.

+### API version update

+To support [User membership in multiple organizations](/docs/apim_relnotes/20200930_apimgr_relnotes/#user-membership-in-multiple-organizations) (multi-orgs), a new version of the API v1.4 was introduced.
+The multi-orgs feature is available with the 1.4 version of the API only, meaning that any third-party portals or integrations (for example, SSO) must be updated to use version 1.4.
+The API Manager UI uses the API 1.4 by default.

+This feature is forward compatible, the API 1.4 will work with single-org users, but not backward compatible, you cannot configure multi-orgs in the API 1.4, then revert it to the API 1.3.

+The new **API Manager 7.7 API 1.4** is available in OAS3 format on the [Axway Documentation portal](https://docs.axway.com/category/api).

 ## Deprecated features

 <!-- Add features that are deprecated here -->